1996 PC Games

 Almost every game listed below is 3D.
 And most 2D games of 1996 were pre-rendered in 3D due to the sheer size and scope of their art assets -- but also due to laziness and selling out.
 You'd be hard-pressed to find sprites hand-drawn by graphicians in games of 1996 -- the ignorant market had basically declared "3D new and good, 2D old and bad".

 And yes, in home computer-gaming 3D is almost as old as 2D, anyway.
 But we're talking about a ridiculous fad, here.
 The normies of 1996 thought 3D was revolutionary; they had absolutely zero computer-game pedigree.
-For them, everything began with their generation of gaming but the sad truth is that nothing did.
+For them, everything began with their generation of gaming but the sad truth is that nothing good did.

 The gushing over 3D by computer game journalists was cringe-worthy in 1996 -- too many of them wrote about 3D graphics as if it was invented in the mid 90s.
 Again, zero pedigree.